savila/HALOGEN/examples/README.md

 --------------------------
 HALOGEN can be built to run directly on a GADGET-format snapshot.
 In this way, one can run many realisations of the HALOGEN-unique part of the process on a single density field.
+It also serves to study how halogen parameters affect the output without changing the density field.
+And it can also be used with other density fields different from 2LPT.

+To compile the standalone HALOGEN executable, type i ``make halogen``.

 To run the example, located in the ``ONLY_HALOGEN`` directory, make sure you first run the standalone 2LPT example above, as it is